 7. Exterior lighting.
 Exterior lighting shall be neither too poor, nor excessively bright.
 Lighting should be directed at those areas where people are likely to come into contact with vehicles, machinery, etc. Site illumination should not be directed at residences adjacent to the site so as to create a nuisance.
-Site illumination should observe Dark Sky compliance recommendations.
 8. Fire protection provisions.
 The New York State Uniform Fire Prevention and Building Code regulates fire protection.
-The Planning Board shall consult with the Code Enforcement Officer to see if Code compliance exists.
+The Planning Board shall consult with the Code Enforcement Officer to if Code compliance exists.
 9. Erosion control methods during and after construction.
 Existing vegetation should be retained insofar as possible.
 Hay bales, netting, retaining structures, sediment ponds, and timely seeding of ground cover should be considered depending on the erodability of the site.
 10. Stormwater and drainage facilities.
-Provisions for control of stormwater and drainage should be made if necessary.
+Provisions for control of stormwater and drainage should be consistent with Article VII, Section 2(E) of this Local Law.
 11. Water Supply.
 Water supply must be clearly identified in the application and must comply with the Uniform Fire Prevention and Building Code.
 12. Sewage disposal facilities.
 Sewage disposal facilities must comply with the Uniform Fire Prevention and Building Code, specifically the standards documented in Standards for Individual Water Supply and Individual Sewage Treatment Systems, 10 NYCRR Chapter II, Appendix 75A (or its replacement).
 13. Hours of operation.
 The Planning Board may reasonably limit the hours of operation for the purpose of controlling nuisance impacts to surrounding properties.
 14. Signs.
 Signs shall be permitted only according to standards listed as follows, unless otherwise stated in this local law. - a.
-No sign shall contain lights that flash or move or appear to move. - b.
+No sign shall contain lights that flash or move or appear to move.

+- b.
 No sign attached to a building shall be higher than the principal building, and shall not exceed 25 feet in height above average finished grade of the site. - c.
 No freestanding sign shall be higher than twenty (20) feet above the finished grade of the site. - d.
 No general advertising signs unrelated to the authorized use of the premises are allowed. - e.
 No sign shall project into a public right-of-way. - f.
 No sign shall be erected on a public utility pole or traffic control structure. - g.
 All existing signs at the enactment of this local law shall be allowed to remain as long as they are properly maintained and their use remains current. - h.
 Temporary unlighted signs erected by and for non-profit organizations, such as churches, American Legion, scouts, political organizations, etc. advertising suppers, banquets, benefits, fund-raising sales, etc. may be erected for a forty-day period without permit in any zone, provided that the sign will not constitute a traffic hazard, and the property owner has given permission.
 Said sign shall be removed within forty-eight (48) hours after the advertised event. - i.
 Signage per site permitted: two (2) free standing signs with a total of sixty (60) square feet with no side to exceed thirty (30) square feet.
 In lieu of one (1) freestanding sign, sign/signs on the building, not to exceed a total of forty (40) square feet are permitted. - j.
-Home Occupation: One attached or one free standing sign having no more than six (4) square feet per side with a maximum of two (2) sides and a maximum height of eight (8) feet.
+Home Occupation: One attached or one free standing sign having no more than six (4) square feet per side with a maximum of two (2) sides and a maximum height of eight (8) feet. - k.
+Any sign adjacent to a residentially used property must be at least fifteen (15) feet from the adjoining property line.